SPONSORING AND PARTNERSHIPS

 Tournaments at the heart of the community

-Out of around thirty ITF (International Tennis Federation) tournaments in France, ENGIE sponsors fifteen or so, eight of which bear the name ENGIE OPEN.
-The quality of the ENGIE OPEN circuit is well established and the prize money on offer in these tournaments – which ranges from $15,000 to $80,000 – guarantees a high-level line-up of players throughout the circuit.
-In addition to the ENGIE OPEN circuit, the Group supports the Annecy para tennis OPEN, as well as the Strasbourg Internationals (US$230,000) – one of the leading French eco-responsible events – held every year during the week before Roland-Garros.
+Out of around thirty women’s professional tennis tournaments in France, ENGIE sponsors a third, eight of which bear the name ENGIE OPEN.
+The quality of the ENGIE OPEN circuit, ITF tournaments (International Tennis Federation) is well established and the prize money on offer in these tournaments – which ranges from $15,000 to $80,000 – guarantees a high-level line-up of players throughout the circuit.
+In addition to the ENGIE OPEN circuit, the Group supports the Strasbourg Internationals (WTA 500) – one of the leading French eco-responsible events – held every year during the week before Roland-Garros.
+ENGIE also supports the Rouen Metropole Capfinances Open (WTA 250).

 This support reinforces the Group's local commitment to tennis.